Shabahang-Saffari/Portfolio-Website/README.md

 - **Navigate to the Directory:** Use the cd command to navigate to the directory where you want to clone the repository.

-- **Clone the Repository:** Once you're in the desired directory, use the git clone command followed by the URL you copied earlier:
+- **Clone the Repository:** Once you're in the desired directory, use the git clone command followed by the URL you copied earlier (or simply copy and paste the entire following command):

   ```bash